Destinations: Spain and France

 Third, I stand in awe of the way that Hemingway makes me SEE the countryside of southern France and northern Spain.
 Particularly since the prose uses line drawings rather than relying on lush adjectival brushstrokes.
 His is language to study.

 This book serves the traveler well.
-From cultural differences:
+It describes cultural differences:

 “You can never tell if a Spanish waiter will thank you.
 Everything is on such a clear financial basis in France.
 It is the simplest country to live in.
 No one makes things complicated by becoming your friend for any obscure reason.”
 AND “They were all French and Belgians and paid close attention to their meal, but they were having a good time.”